-Join David Ross for an in-depth discussion in this video Select a USB Wi-Fi adapter, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select a USB Wi-Fi adapter, part of Raspberry Pi: Home Monitoring and Control.

 - Communicating with your Raspberry Pi…using an Ethernet connector means that you have to…have it located close to your router.…Wi-Fi adapter allows you to place your Raspberry Pi…wherever you can receive Wi-Fi signals.…Depending on the strength of the signals…from your wireless router will determine…if you need a Wi-Fi dongle with or without an antenna.…You want to get a Wi-Fi connector that works right away…without having to find specialized drivers…if they exist at all.…Make sure it has out-of-the-box support…for Raspbian Wheezy or the latest, Raspbian Jessie.…When your Raspberry Pi is a long distance…from your router or if later you will be putting…your Raspberry Pi into an enclosure,…you may need an antenna.…

 Make sure your Wi-Fi dongle has the same protocol…as your wireless router.…